 If there are several tenants, costs and charges incurred by and/or relating to common areas, equipment or services are usually allocated on a pro rata basis determined with regard to the aggregate area of the building and the area leased to the relevant tenant.
+If there are vacant premises, the costs and charges incurred by and/or relating to the common parts, facilities or services will be borne by the owners in proportion to the total area of the building and the vacant area.
 Since the Pinel law (law n° 2014-626) enacted on June 18, 2014, major works listed under article 606 of the French Civil Code and all fees incurred by such works are not rechargeable to tenants and are to be borne by the landlord exclusively.
 However, should part of these works be classified as improvements, the part of the cost exceeding the basic cost of replacement can be recharged to tenants.

 Land tax and insurance premiums relating to the building may contractually be recharged to the tenant subject to any express provision in the lease.
-Rental management fees relating to the premises or the building are no longer rechargeable to the tenant.
+Rental management fees relating to the premises or the building are no longer legally rechargeable to the tenant.

-The provisions of the lease relating to service charges and taxes to be borne by the tenant must be very clear, otherwise the courts will construe the provision in the tenant's favor.
+The provisions of the lease relating to service charges and taxes to be borne by the tenant must be very clear, otherwise the courts will construe the provision in the tenant's favour.
 Since enactment of the Pinel law, an inventory of the charges, taxes and contributions to be borne by the tenant must be provided in the lease; this inventory usually takes the form of a specific appendix.